 1. Choose a neutral nursery room idea with pops of colour

-2. Go for a muted version of the classic pink nursery room idea
+2. Go for a muted version of the classic pink nursery idea

 If you are a sucker for the baby pinks and blues that are the go-to colors for nurseries, why not give these color schemes an update with contemporary, muted paint shades?
 Think duck-egg variations of blue and dusty, barely-there pinks.
 Still sweet, but with a contemporary twist.

-3. Create a Scandi nursery with a white colour scheme
+3. Create a Scandi nursery with a white color scheme

 Want at least the illusion of peace and tranquility in the nursery?
 Nothing beats a classic all-white scheme for its ability to hold a room together and create an easy-going, Scandi ambiance that's so easy to update.
 A contrasting floor will prevent the room from looking washed out.

 Want to match the look in your own room?
 Don't miss these Scandinavian bedroom ideas.

-4. Create this fun nursery room idea with graphic wallpaper patterns
+4. Create this fun nursery idea with graphic wallpaper patterns

 It's amazing how quickly a baby's room becomes a toddler's bedroom and play space, so why not decorate it with the future in mind?
 Choose bright, bold colors for a contemporary, fun, feel, and don't be afraid to experiment with eye-catching patterns – a mural will help to create a graphic centerpiece.

 See the latest mural design ideas for every room in your home.

 5. Enjoy a pastel nursery decorating scheme

-If your nursery is quite small or awkwardly shaped, enhance the space visually by painting one wall in a bright colour, in contrast with an otherwise neutral scheme.
+If your nursery is quite small or awkwardly shaped, enhance the space visually by painting half way up walls with a lovely pastel hue, in contrast with an otherwise neutral scheme.
 This will make the wall an attractive focal feature.
-Be careful not to use too many colours in a small very small nursery, though, or it will look busy not restful.
+Be careful not to use too many colors in a small very small nursery, though, or it will look busy not restful.

 Find out everything you need to know about feature wall ideas in our design gallery.

 7. Embrace pink nursery room ideas